-EXHIBIT NO. DESCRIPTION 4.1 Fifth Amended and Restated Declaration of Trust and Trust Agreement of the Registrant 4.1.1 Amendment No. 1 to the Fifth Amended and Restated Declaration of Trust and Trust Agreement of the Registrant 4.1.2 Amendment No. 2 to the Fifth Amended and Restated Declaration of Trust and Trust Agreement of the Registrant 4.2 Form of Participant Agreement 4 4.2.1 Amendment to Form of Participant Agreement 4 4.3 Description of Common Units of Beneficial Interest 5 10.1 Form of Customer Agreement 6 10.2 Form of Administration Agreement 7 10.3 Form of Global Custody Agreement 7 10.4 Form of Transfer Agency and Service Agreement 8 10.5 Distribution Services Agreement 9 23.1 Consent of PricewaterhouseCoopers LLP (filed herewith) 31.1 Certification required under Exchange Act Rules 13a-14 and 15d-14 (filed herewith) 31.2 Certification required under Exchange Act Rules 13a-14 and 15d-14 (filed herewith) 32.1 Certification of Principal Executive Officer pursuant to 18 U.S.C.
+EXHIBIT NO. DESCRIPTION 4.1 Fifth Amended and Restated Declaration of Trust and Trust Agreement of the Registrant 4.1.1 Amendment No. 1 to the Fifth Amended and Restated Declaration of Trust and Trust Agreement of the Registrant 4.1.2 Amendment No. 2 to the Fifth Amended and Restated Declaration of Trust and Trust Agreement of the Registrant 4.2 Form of Participant Agreement 4 4.2.1 Amendment to Form of Participant Agreement 4 4.3 Description of Common Units of Beneficial Interest 5 10.1 Form of Customer Agreement 6 10.2 Form of Administration Agreement 10.3 Form of Global Custody Agreement 7 10.4 Form of Transfer Agency and Service Agreement 8 10.5 Distribution Services Agreement 23.1 Consent of PricewaterhouseCoopers LLP (filed herewith) 31.1 Certification required under Exchange Act Rules 13a-14 and 15d-14 (filed herewith) 31.2 Certification required under Exchange Act Rules 13a-14 and 15d-14 (filed herewith) 32.1 Certification of Principal Executive Officer pursuant to 18 U.S.C.
 Section 1350 as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002 (furnished herewith) 32.2 Certification of Principal Financial Officer pursuant to 18 U.S.C.
-Section 1350 as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002 (furnished herewith) 101 Interactive data file pursuant to Rule 405 of Regulation S-T: (i) the Statements of Financial Condition of Invesco DB Precious Metals Fund - December 31, 2021 and December 31, 2020, (ii) the Schedule of Investments of Invesco DB Precious Metals Fund - December 31, 2021, (iii) the Schedule of Investments of Invesco DB Precious Metals Fund - December 31, 2020, (iv) the Statements of Income and Expenses of Invesco DB Precious Metals Fund - Years Ended December 31, 2021, 2020 and 2019, (v) the Statement of Changes in Shareholders' Equity of Invesco DB Precious Metals Fund - Year Ended December 31, 2021, (vii) the Statement of Changes in Shareholders' Equity of Invesco DB Precious Metals Fund - Year Ended December 31, 2020, (vii) the Statement of Changes in Shareholders' Equity of Invesco DB Precious Metals Fund - Year Ended December 31, 2020, (viii) the Statements of Cash Flows of Invesco DB Precious Metals Fund - Year Ended December 31, 2021, 2020, and 2019, and (ix) Notes to Financial Statements of Invesco DB Precious Metals Fund tags are embedded within the Inline XBRL document.
+Section 1350 as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002 (furnished herewith) 101 Interactive data file pursuant to Rule 405 of Regulation S-T: (i) the Statements of Financial Condition of Invesco DB Precious Metals Fund - December 31, 2022 and December 31, 2021, (ii) the Schedule of Investments of Invesco DB Precious Metals Fund - December 31, 2022, (iii) the Schedule of Investments of Invesco DB Precious Metals Fund - December 31, 2021, (iv) the Statements of Income and Expenses of Invesco DB Precious Metals Fund - Years Ended December 31, 2022, 2021 and 2020, (v) the Statement of Changes in Shareholders' Equity of Invesco DB Precious Metals Fund - Year Ended December 31, 2022, (vi) the Statement of Changes in Shareholders' Equity of Invesco DB Precious Metals Fund - Year Ended December 31, 2021, (vii) the Statement of Changes in Shareholders' Equity of Invesco DB Precious Metals Fund - Year Ended December 31, 2021, (vii) the Statement of Changes in Shareholders' Equity of Invesco DB Precious Metals Fund - Year Ended December 31, 2021, (vii) the Statement of Changes in Shareholders' Equity of Invesco DB Precious Metals Fund - Year Ended December 31, 2020, (viii) the Statements of Cash Flows of Invesco DB Precious Metals Fund - Years Ended December 31, 2022, 2021, and 2020, and (ix) Notes to Financial Statements of Invesco DB Precious Metals Fund tags are embedded within the Inline XBRL document.

-101.INS Inline XBRL Instance Document - the instance document does not appear in the Interactive Data File because XBRL
+101.INS Inline XBRL Instance Document - The instance document does not appear in the Interactive Data File because XBRL